djb146/pc1550-interface/README.md

 16 clock cycles, the PC1550 holds the clock high for roughly 26.5ms again, which starts the entire cycle over.

-During the 16 clock cycles data is received when the clock is high:
+During the 16 clock cycles data is sent from the panel to the keypad when the clock is high:
    - The first 8 clock cycles are used to send one octet (byte) of data to the keypad (one bit per clock cycle).
 This byte contains information about which zones are currently open